grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlp.md

 `max_interval` | `duration` | Maximum time to wait between retries. | `"30s"` | no
 `max_elapsed_time` | `duration` | Maximum amount of time to wait before discarding a failed batch. | `"5m"` | no

-When `enabled` is `true`, failed batches will be retried after a given interval.
+When `enabled` is `true`, failed batches are retried after a given interval.
 The `initial_interval` argument specifies how long to wait before the first retry attempt.
-If requests continue to fail, the time to wait before retrying will exponentially increase.
-The `max_interval` argument specifies the upper bound of how long to wait in between retries.
+If requests continue to fail, the time to wait before retrying increases exponentially.
+The `max_interval` argument specifies the upper bound of how long to wait between retries.

 If a batch has not sent successfully, it is discarded after the time specified by `max_elapsed_time` elapses.
 If `max_elapsed_time` is set to `"0s"`, failed